input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-12-13.md

 This week, the **Plutus** team opened a [CIP](https://github.com/cardano-foundation/CIPs/pull/946) to add modules to Untyped Plutus Core.
 This CIP proposes a solution to Cardano’s script size limitations by enabling the use of modular code through reference inputs, allowing scripts to share and reuse code across multiple transactions.
 While the core implementation avoids changes to existing components, higher-performance variations requiring CEK machine updates will need to balance implementation costs and benchmarking.

 ### SCALING

+This week, the **Hydra** team focused on finalizing outstanding work before the holiday season.
+The team remains dedicated to finishing work on incremental commits, advancing multiple-version support for `hydra-explorer`, and supporting the Hydra Doom tournament.

 This week, the **Mithril** team continued to implement the incremental certification of the Cardano database.
 They kept working on creating and synchronizing the artifacts.
 The team finished exploring solutions for signer registration in networks with multiple aggregators and updated the [About Mithril](https://mithril.network/doc/mithril/intro) section of the website.
 They also progressed with developing a cache for certificate verification in the WASM client.